act-framework/act-starter/README.md

 Act starter is the simplest config you can have to start a project with [Act](https://github.com/joaomilho/act).
 It doesn't cover advanced usages or production builds.
-If your looking for other setups, like importing css and images or hot module replacement (hmr), check the [examples](http://lulk.in/act/docs/examples.html).
+If you're looking for other setups, like importing css and images or hot module replacement (hmr), check the [examples](http://lulk.in/act/docs/examples.html).